albrzykowski/strumyk/README.md

 ### Validators Overview

-- SyntaxValidator checks whether a YAML file conforms to a given JSON Schema.
+- **SyntaxValidator** checks whether a YAML file conforms to a given JSON Schema.
 It verifies the structural correctness of the file (e.g., required fields, value types, object structure).

-- SemanticValidator performs domain-specific validation of a WF-net (Workflow net) encoded in YAML.
-It checks formal properties like unique source/sink places, reachability, and strong connectivity.
+- **SemanticValidator** performs domain-specific validation of a WF-net (Workflow net) encoded in YAML.
+It checks formal properties: unique source/sink places and strong connectivity.

 Validate YAML models from the command line: